Perfect even modules and the even filtration: Even cohomology of connective rings

-\begin{proof} Since the even spectral sequence of \cref{definition:even_spectral_sequence} is the spectral sequence associated to the filtered spectrum $\fil_{ev}^{*}(M)$, conditional convergence in the sense of Boardman follows from completeness of the even filtration, which we've shown in \cref{theorem:completness_of_the_even_filtration}.
+\begin{proof} By considering an appropriately large even suspension of $M$, we can assume that it is connective.
+Since the even spectral sequence of \cref{definition:even_spectral_sequence} is the spectral sequence associated to the filtered spectrum $\fil_{ev}^{*}(M)$, conditional convergence in the sense of Boardman follows from completeness of the even filtration, which we've shown in \cref{theorem:completness_of_the_even_filtration}.